Introduction goes here

 58

-Letters of general attorney in England for one year for Aubrey de Vere Veer, kt, who is setting out to Gascony in the king's service, to stay there in the company of Edward, prince of Aquitaine and Wales, nominating Thomas Tuwe and Edmund Montpillers, clerks, alternately.
+Letters of general attorney in England for one year for Veer Aubrey de Vere, kt , who is going to Gascony in the king's service, to stay there in the company of Edward, prince of Aquitaine and Wales , nominating Thomas Tuwe and Edmund Montpillers , clerks, alternately.

 59

-The same Aubrey has other letters of general attorney, nominating Thomas de Vere Veer, earl of Oxford, and Robert de Naylinghurst Naylynghurst, clerk, alternately.
+The same Aubrey has other letters of general attorney, nominating Veer Thomas de Vere, earl of Oxford , and Naylynghurst Robert de Naylinghurst, clerk , alternately.

 The same David received the attorneys.